 How do I become a Certified Food Protection Manager in South Dakota?

-Easily meet the requirements to earn your food service manager certification in South Dakota.
+Administrative Rules of South Dakota 44:02:07:03 require food service establishments to have a certified food service manager.
 At Learn2Serve by 360training, we offer both the food manager training course and exam that you need.
 Sign up today and get started!

 What are the South Dakota food safety regulations?